palewire/first-visual-story/readthedocs/index.rst

 It includes a list with a dictionary of data about each homicide victim in the neighborhood since 2000.

+Using Yeoman, we can inject the data from this dictionary into the page we're building.

 .. code-block:: javascript

     [